 5. Segmentation Capabilities

 Us: At Drip, we understand that everyone has a different, unique journey.
-And since you’re going to want to know a lot about each person who comes your way, Drip uses tag- and event-based segmentation.
+And since your ecommerce business is going to want to know a lot about each person who comes its way, Drip uses tag- and event-based segmentation.

 Tags add visual identifiers to people to help you better understand their behavior and engagement level.
 These labels can be based on anything from names to dates to any action and beyond so that you can make personalized communications that truly connect.
 Segments can be as niche or as broad as you want for each broadcast email, workflow, or campaign.